 US Immigration and Customs Enforcement department has permitted US Universities to send Forms I-20 to students during the pandemic via email.
-For minor students, the email address can belong to either their parent or a legal guardian.
+The email address can belong to either their parent or a legal guardian for minor students.

 The emailed Form I-20 is now being considered officially to apply for the visa by the US embassy.
 As a result, you can hold on to your shipping fees.

 You must pay your I-901 fees to get the visa appointment at the earliest by applying to the U.S. embassies.

 Can you convert your F1 student visa to a Green Card?